PR-ODINSON/Timer_clock/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details!

 ## Acknowledgements